 Nevertheless, all these tests fall under one of these two classifications: positive and negative testing.
-Both categories are equally important, but positive testing is more popular than negative testing.
+Both categories are equally important, but positive testing is more popular than it is.

 Find out what is negative testing in software testing.
 Learn why testers usually avoid performing negative tests in this blog.
-Discover how to perform negative testing in practice and what negative testing scenarios you can expect.
+Discover how to perform negative testing in practice and what are the testing scenarios you can expect.
 Understand what the difference is between positive and negative testing.
-Finally, explore the benefits of negative testing in the following sections.
+Finally, explore the benefits of it in the following sections.

 What Is Negative Testing?

 Software testing is the process of checking if the basic functions of your software program work correctly according to its design.
 At the same time, it verifies if the application is equipped to handle challenging situations and invalid inputs.

 It refers to the negative approach to software testing.
 It is also called failure testing or error path testing.
 It aims to spot the negative characteristics of the application by designing test cases.
 It reveals how the program responds to invalid data.
 It gives you the chance to compare the expected output against the incorrect output.